RobCranfill/FaceThing/README.md

 FaceThing
 =========

-My new - first! - Android app?
+My new Android app.
+I haven't started it yet....